 A formal written Notice of Violation (NOV)/ Notice of Hearing (NOH) will be prepared and mailed to the property owner and/or resident(s) within a reasonable period of time after the initial investigation.
 Once the NOV/NOH is received the respondent has 7 days in which to bring their property into compliance.
 If not brought into compliance at the end of the 7 days, the case will be placed on the agenda for the Special Magistrate listed on the NOV/NOH.
 If full compliance occurs during the time frame listed on the NOV/NOH then the respondent will not have to attend the Special Magistrate.
 If the property remains in violation or complies after the time frame listed, it will be placed on the Special Magistrate agenda, and possible fines and liens can be imposed.

 Fines & Liens

 Any violation of this code that is punishable as an infraction shall be subject to a fine in the following amounts:

-- A first time offend can be fined up to two hundred fifty dollars ($250.00) per day;
+- A first-time offender can be fined up to two hundred fifty dollars ($250.00) per day;

 - A repeat offender of the same code violation is an automatic fine and lien from the first day it is observed at five hundred dollars ($500.00) per day; a repeat offender is defined as being a respondent who has previously had their case adjudicated.

 The fines levied by the Special Magistrate, constitute a lien against each lot or parcel of land upon which the violation existed and any other property that the property owner owns.
 Every case that goes before the Special Magistrate is subject to the cost of prosecution.
 The cost of prosecution is not a fine or a lien, but a mandatory administrative assessment per Florida Statute 162.

 View the current Town of Dundee Code of Ordinances